MonsieurBlah/noIPasaran/README.md

 You can install [nodemon][8], a great way to run node apps without stopping and starting each time you make a modification.

-First install nodemon.
+First install nodemon (with a -g for global)

-	npm install nodemon
+	npm install -g nodemon

 Then run the app.
-Nodemon will know witch file to run based on the package.json
+Nodemon will know witch file to run based on the package.json file.

 	nodemon

 And off you go !
+The app is currently set on developpement mode and listens on the port 3000 (or up if busy)

 ## Licence